valantic/ember-template/README.md

 ## To do

+- [ ] Add check to the script to see if the required tools are available.
-- Add zip generation to the script to automatize the HTML delivery process.
+- [x] Add zip generation to the script to automatize the HTML delivery process. _Done_
-- Automatically generate a list of pages to go through.
+- [ ] Automatically generate a list of pages to go through.

 ## Credits